Bilibili: Leadership change, expansion, and acquisitions (2014–2018)

-In November 2014 Chen Rui (陈睿) was appointed CEO and chairman of the board of Bilibili.
-Chen was an early member of Bilibili's community and started watching anime on the platform in 2010, before he met Xu Yi in 2014 when he was convinced to become the company's earliest investor.
+In November 2014, Chen Rui (陈睿) was appointed CEO and chairman of the board of Bilibili.
+Chen was an early member of Bilibili's community and started watching anime on the platform in 2010.
+In 2014, he met Xu Yi, who convinced him to become the company's earliest investor.
 He was the fifth member of the company.

 In October 2016, Bilibili announced that it would become the sponsor of the Shanghai Sharks basketball team, whose name was later changed to Shanghai Bilibili.
 Bilibili chose to sponsor the Shanghai Sharks as both entities originate from Shanghai.
-In December 2017, Bilibili purchased an e-sports team originally called IM for League of Legends and renamed it to Bilibili Gaming (BLG).
+In December 2017, Bilibili purchased an e-sports team originally called IM which played League of Legends under the new name: Bilibili Gaming (BLG).
 In January 2018, Bilibili purchased the broadcasting rights to the spring competition season of LPL, League of Legends World Championship, and League of Legends Rift Rivals.
 In September of the same year, Bilibili purchased Hangzhou Spark, an Overwatch League team, which took part in the 2019 Overwatch League season.
-In March of that year Bilibili filed for an initial public offering of up to US$0.4 billion on the New York Stock Exchange (NYSE).
+In March of that year Bilibili filed for an initial public offering of up to US$400 million on the New York Stock Exchange (NYSE).
 The company listed on the NASDAQ on 28 March 2018.